 Feeding growing puppies the right balanced commercial diet can help keep them healthy.

-Specialist foods may be able to address their obesity issues and come in sizes that are easier for their teeth to pick up, for example.
+But Pugs are one of the breeds that may be able to benefit from specialist dog foods.
+This is because of their conformational and health issues, and their low energy level.
+Bespoke meals may be able to address their obesity issues and come in sizes that are easier for their teeth to pick up.

 Royal Canin Pug Puppy Food